demospace-ai/fabra/README.md

 ## Introduction

-This super basic setup should work for any Go project.

-You only need to manually setup a few things:
+To deploy this system, you only need to manually setup a few things:
 - GCP Project
 - Google Cloud Bucket
 - Google Cloud Build